What to Buy in November

-Black Friday is just a few weeks away, but smart consumers can find the best deals on some products before the biggest shopping day of the year hits.
+Black Friday is just around the corner, but smart consumers can find the best deals on some products before the biggest shopping day of the year hits.
 Read on to see what to buy in the beginning weeks of November — an overlooked time for shopping deals — and what purchases should wait.

 What to Buy in November

 - Cookware and kitchen accessories: This is perfect timing for anyone planning to host any of the upcoming holidays.
 Deals on cookware can be found throughout the autumn months, with November traditionally providing the deepest discounts and widest variety of sales.